 You might have laminate cabinets in your home.
 These kinds of cabinets are very popular as they are durable and cost less.
 They are quite easy to clean and maintain as well, which homeowners love.

 - Wipe the cabinet door with a damp cloth to remove any dirt.

 - Spray the cabinet with your favorite all-purpose cleaner.

 - Wipe everything up with a clean cloth to ensure the cabinet is fully dry.

 How to Clean Glass Cabinets

-On the wooden parts of the glass cabinet, you can wipe off any dust with a damp cloth and use a degreaser to get through any tough stains.
-If you have dust trapped between the wooden joints and the glass, use an old toothbrush or a Q-tip to get inside those areas and really get it clean.
+On the wooden parts of the glass cabinet, you can wipe off any dirt with a damp cloth and use a degreaser to get through any tough stains.
+If you have dirt trapped between the wooden joints and the glass, use an old toothbrush or a Q-tip to get inside those areas a really get it clean.

 How to Clean Greasy Kitchen Cabinets